LightTag/user_guide/source/managing/dataset/data_formats.rst

     |2      |    C  |      19:16:03  | Forget it.
 Just give me a human to speak with                                    |
     +-------+-------+----------------+----------------------------------------------------------------------------------+

 The table above shows a (small) dataset.
 You can upload a dataset like this as either a JSON or CSV.
-We recomend using JSON where possible
+We recommend using JSON where possible

 JSON Data Format
 ~~~~~~~~~~~~

-To upload data to LightTag in JSON format, prepare a JSON file that has a single array of objects, where each object corresponds to one eaxmple
+To upload data to LightTag in JSON format, prepare a JSON file that has a single array of objects, where each object corresponds to one example
 (one row in the table above)

 .. code-block:: json